dechamps/FlexASIO/BACKENDS.md

 to [behave very poorly][issue29] with small (<=30 ms) buffer sizes on the input side, making it a poor choice for low-latency capture use cases.

+Modern versions of Windows implement the DirectSound API by using WASAPI internally, making this backend a "second-class citizen" compared to WASAPI and WDM-KS.

 ## WASAPI backend

 [Windows Audio Session API][] (WASAPI), first introduced in Windows Vista, is